Browse Articles

 (g stands for generating and c stands for Component)

 You can open this terminal using VS Code from (view -> Integrated terminal).
 As we have previously discussed, a component has 4 files inside it.
 One new message you'll see is regarding app.module.ts.
 It is the heart of our app.
 It contains the global declaration for our all components.
-After creating a component, our app.module.ts will look like as:
+After creating a component, our app.module.ts will look like this:

 Our component should be imported and added to the declaration array.